joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 a recommendation engine (e.g. "if you liked this article, you might like these other articles") or to support a keyword search engine.
-The trick to the latter is to treat the search phrase as a "document" in its own right, and compute the similarity score between the search phrase and other documents.
+The trick to the latter is to treat the search phrase as a "document" in its own right, and compute the similarity score of the search phrase with other documents.

 [^howe]: I first learned about this by taking Bill Howe's MOOC on "Data
     Manipulation at Scale" via Coursera.

 [^transpose]: The **transpose** is the matrix with rows flipped to columns
-    and vice versa.
+    and columns flipped to rows.

-For the record, I can't say that the tricks I'm describing here are guaranteed to be faster or more efficient in a database than in a specialized tool; however, I'd like to emphasize the point that these methods leverage the work that others have done for you, and often utilize programming techniques like parallelization that may be beyond your abilities.
+For the record, I can't say that the tricks I'm describing here are guaranteed to be faster or more efficient in a database than in a specialized tool; however, I'd like to emphasize the point that these methods take advantage of the work that others have done for you, and often employ advanced programming techniques like parallelization that are beyond a casual analyst's abilities.
 The magic ingredient is that in each case you are using a *declarative* query language, telling the database not what *to do* but what you *want*, allowing that query optimizer to find the most efficient method